- About Us

 How much will it cost?

-The sale price of the home is determined by adding up the land, infrastructure and material costs.
-Recent home prices have ranged from $135,000 to $150,000.
+The sale price of the home is determined by adding up the land, infrastructure, and material costs.
+Recent home prices have ranged from approximately $120,000 to $160,000.
 The monthly mortgage payments depend on the sale price of the home and the estimated costs of the real estate taxes.
 Mortgage payments typically range from $700–$800 per month but do not exceed 30% of the family’s income.
 The length of the mortgage is 25-30 years.

-To find out if you can qualify for a Habitat for Humanity house the first step is to return a completed Self-Assessment to the office.
-The Self-Assessment covers the basic criteria to qualify for a home.
-Once that is reviewed, you can register to attend an orientation.
-The orientations are about 60 minutes long and you must register in advance after you complete a self-assessment.
-For our meeting schedule information please click here>.
+To find out if you qualify for a Habitat for Humanity home, the first step is to return a completed Self Assessment Questionnaire to the office.
+The Self Assessment Questionnaire covers all basic criteria to qualify for a home.
+Once that is reviewed, you will be contacted by Connie Kitzinger, Family Services Coordinator, with information on registering for a Homeowner Orientation.
+Orientations are about 60 minutes long, and you must register in advance after completing a Self Assessment.
+For our Homeowner Orientation schedule, please click here.

-Si necesita información sobre el Hábitat en español , favor haga clic en los siguientes enlaces
+Si necesita información sobre el Hábitat en español, favor haga clic en los siguientes enlace